Modifying sugar intake is part of most diet plans for my fitness clients.

 If your diet consists of high sugar-sweetened beverage intake or loads of refined carbs, you may be suppressing your immune system.

-White blood cells need vitamin C to help ward off any threats, and sugar can interfere with vitamin C absorption .
+According to NIH, white blood cells need vitamin C to help ward off any threats, and sugar can interfere with vitamin C absorption .

 2. Heightens Inflammation

-Inflammation is vital in the body’s healing process, but chronic inflammation can lead to many health problems .
+A study by the Harvard Medical School notes that inflammation is vital in the body’s healing process, but chronic inflammation can lead to many health problems .